luvemanates/ticketme/README.md

 # ticketme
-A ruby on rails app that allows anyone to ticket anyone and pay for it with charity based currency
+A Ruby on Rails application that allows anyone to ticket anyone and pay for it with a charity based currency